 That was literally jaw-dropping political news.
 So why didn’t you hear about it discussed much?
-Because nearly everyone—skeptical leftists like Hedges and Nader, the entire Democratic party establishment (including the Warren wing), mainstream and even most left-wing media, even Sanders’ most ardent supporters—apparently, initially believed Bernie Sanders’ call for political revolution was “just BS.”
+Because nearly everyone—skeptical leftists like Hedges and Nader, the entire Democratic party establishment (including the Warren wing), mainstream and even most left-wing media, even many of Sanders’ most ardent supporters—apparently, initially believed Bernie Sanders’ call for political revolution was “just BS.”

 Viewing Bernie Sanders as neither naïve nor insincere, the budding revolutionaries of Revolt Against Plutocracy categorically deny that Bernie’s decision to run as a Democrat must reduce his call for political revolution to bullshit.
 We found such thinking lazy, unimaginative, and, ultimately, irresponsible—especially since he’d already hinted where the responsibility for political revolution must lie.
 It doesn’t depend on him; it depends on US.